Making the Most of Your Library Visit

 - Understanding and Using the Clean Water Act (PDF): This 4-pager gives a brief overview of the federal Clean Water Act, including pollution sources, permitting, and protecting wetlands.

 - NEW!
 Critter Cubes Templates- Print-cut-tape-and play!
+Use this game to simulate biolgical stream monitoring.
+Use with students before going outside to do an actual stream sample, or use indoors to simulate stream monitoring.
 Make all three sets and discuss with students the differences between Good and Poor water quality!
 Adapted from the Holding onto the Green Zone Addendum pg.5 Don't forget to print the Tally Sheet!

 - Build a Model Watershed (PDF): This step-by-step guide explains in just 2 pages how to build a model watershed and offers a few talking points on how watersheds work.